video-db/agent-toolkit/README.md

 ## 🧠 LLM Context Files

-The following section details on how llm context files are created
+The following section provides more details overview of llm context files

 ### Components of a LLM Context File